The Queen of the Americas

 She launched three ships across the sounding main.

-The Queen of Heaven, with the stars adorned,
+The Queen of Heaven, in the stars adorned,

 Who sheds Her grace on those, by this world, scorned,